DiScarlet/FlightController/ReadME.md

 Special thanks to:

-- **STMicroelectronics** for the STM32 documentation.
+- **STMicroelectronics** for the STM32 documentation and software ecosystem.
 - **TDK InvenSense** for the ICM-42688-P documentation.
 - **Texas Instruments** and **Diodes Incorporated** for detailed power management documentation.
-- **Betaflight** for developing an open-source flight control firmware.
+- **Betaflight** for developing and maintaining an outstanding open-source flight control firmware.
-- **Sahil Parashar** for sharing the generic model of the ESC which was later modified to represent the ESC used for this project.
+- **Sahil Parashar** for providing the generic ESC model that was adapted for this project.
-- **KiCad** for providing so many opportunities open-sourced.
+- **KiCad** for creating an exceptional open-source EDA suite.
 - **Autodesk** for Fusion 360.
-- **Family and Firends** for emotional support.
+- **My family and friends** for their encouragement and support throughout the project.

 ---